MicrosoftDocs/azure-docs/articles/backup/backup-azure-sql-restore-cli.md

 # Restore SQL databases in an Azure VM using Azure CLI

-Azure CLI is used to create and manage Azure resources from the command line or through scripts.
+\Azure CLI is used to create and manage Azure resources from the Command Line or through scripts.
 This article describes how to restore a backed-up SQL database on an Azure VM using Azure CLI.
 You can also perform these actions using the [Azure portal](restore-sql-database-azure-vm.md).

 Use [Azure Cloud Shell](../cloud-shell/overview.md) to run CLI commands.